 Are you looking to improve your property with an extra unit?
 Whether it’s destined to be a mother-in-law suite or designed to provide additional rental income, an ADU can give you more flexibility and increase your property value.

 If you have enough built up, deciding how to finance an ADU will probably include using your home equity.
-At EasyKnock, we’re committed to helping all homeowners use the equity they already own and convert it into cash without the hurdles and traps of traditional financing.
+Through a sale-leaseback program, homeowners can use the equity they already own and convert it into cash without the hurdles and traps of traditional financing.

-If you’re considering adding an ADU to your property, find out more today about how we can help.
+If you’re considering adding an ADU to your property, contact an expert to explore your options.

 If you’re planning to extend your living space, building an ADU may be a good option for you.
 Learning more about your ADU finance is the first step to this plan.
 If you are still unsure if building an ADU is right for you, after reading this article, consult a financial advisor to discuss your options.